vcapilladeveloper/Marvelous/Marvelous-iOS/CoreNetworking/README.md

 ## Configuration

 ### API Key Setup
-The News API requires an API key to be set in the HTTP headers:
+The News API requires an API key to be set in the HTTP headers (See Config module documentation):
 ```swift
 request.setValue(apiKey, forHTTPHeaderField: "X-Api-Key")
 ```